Has your child been acting differently since their last sore throat?

-In the early 1990s researchers at the National Institute of Mental Health (NIMH) in the US observed that a group of children developed a Tics disorder and/or Obsessive Compulsive Disorder following an infection from bacteria such as streptococcus, of a viral infection from influenza or measles amongst others.
-They named these cases PITANDS, for Paediatric Infection-Triggered Autoimmune Neuropsychiatric Disorders.
+In the early 1990s, researchers at the National Institute of Mental Health (NIMH) in the US observed that children developed a TICS disorder and/or Obsessive Compulsive Disorder (OCD) following an infection from bacteria such as streptococcus, or a viral infection such as influenza or measles.
+They named these cases PITANDS, for Pediatric Infection-Triggered Autoimmune Neuropsychiatric Disorders.

-- Cognitive inflexibility, difficult to reason with, as if stuck on an idea,
+- Cognitive inflexibility – they are difficult to reason with (as if they are stuck on an idea).

 - Attention deficits and oppositional/defiant behaviours.